b21727795/Programming-with-Python/Assignment4/Readme.txt

 The path find function with the health condition can be used for the path find function without the health condition.
-We can simply assign positive infine to health for normal maze problem Or it could be checked with an if else condition.
+We can simply assign positive infinite to health for normal maze problem Or it could be checked with an if else condition.
 But, I wanted to show it separately.
 If I run the normal maze problem on the same function, it would be a little more difficult to read the code.